CPAD2022/CPAD2022SecATeam01/README.md

-# CPAD2022SecATeam01
+# NEWSPEDIA<br/>

-Project Idea:<br/>
-A dark mode enabled cross platform application that fetches newsapi.org on various subjects and displays the list of news.
-It do also have a property of filtering news based on the type of categories.
+Project Idea: A dark mode enabled cross platform application that fetches data from the API provided by newsapi.org on various subjects and displays the list of news.
+It also have a property of filtering news based on the type of categories.

 Team Name: Core Four